Calvin University students can gain excellent work experiences through on and off campus employment and community

 LEVEL III: Limited to a small number of positions in a department or division, students in this level must demonstrate skills vital to the functioning of the department.

 Students who are beginning work in an on-campus job typically will start at the first step of the pay band.
-In some cases, supervisors may decide that student’s qualifications, skills or experience translate into a higher classification level.
-A student may progress to a higher level as they gain experience and responsibility.
+In some cases, supervisors may decide that student’s qualifications, skills, or experience translate into a higher pay rate.
+A student may progress to a higher pay rate as they gain experience and responsibility.

 When calculating and implementing student wages, careful attention must be given to departmental budgets as student wages may not exceed their line item maximum for that fiscal year.